Mon4/python-neural-networks-water/README.md

 After checking types of activation function like: ReLU, Sigmoid and Tanh the best result was for ReLU.

 CONCLUSIONS:
 Accuracy was around 70%.
+Data are from Kaggle, To compare other people get similar results around 70%, the best result was 80%.
 Data are random so results does not make sense.
-Data are from Kaggle, To compare other people get similar results around 70%, the best result was 80%.
+There were not enough data to train better this model.